 As I said before there were many piece in which I really liked and other a didn't an example of the pieces that I didn't like come in the form of Anish Kapoor's "Ga Gu Ma." created from 2011-12, this piece.
 In my opinion lacks a wow factor something that would make me remember it for a good reason, not because of any dislike, the reason for me not liking this is because is looks so plain, when first saw this it didn't inspire any feeling what so ever.
 I guess I didn't care for it.
 Another piece which didn't suit me either was Richard Avedon's ""Mural & Portraits.", created in 1970 this piece is just what looks to be a family portrait nothing special.
 I mean how many of these types of portraits can a person before not liking them.
 I guess this is what happened with this art piece for me at least.
 In a business standpoint, I don’t see this piece worth getting. it’s not original which is was I thought it was lacking.

 In conclusion going to the Chelsea Galleries was a great experience and I would recommended it to anyone there is many interesting art works here to be found.
-You’ll never know what you'll find if you pay a visit to these galleries
+You’ll never know what you'll find if you pay a visit to these galleries quiz make up

 In the website http://www.pbs.org/art21 there are many artists each with their own individual styles.
 Out of the many artists that are shown "Ai Weiwei" was the artist that caught my attention.
 I have heard about "Ai" during the time of his arrest in china for being an outspoken human rights activist.
 Once released, he was prohibited from traveling abroad, engaging in public speech, and was subjected to continued government surveillance. he infuses his sculptures, photographs, and public artworks with political conviction and personal poetry.
 "Ai" often makes use of recognizable and historic Chinese art forms and a host of contemporary Chinese political and social issues in his art to get his point across.